Wikisource: Milestones

 Within two weeks of the project's official start at sources.wikipedia.org, over 1,000 pages had been created, with approximately 200 of these being designated as actual articles.
 On January 4, 2004, Wikisource welcomed its 100th registered user.
 In early July, 2004 the number of articles exceeded 2,400, and more than 500 users had registered.

 On April 30, 2005, there were 2667 registered users (including 18 administrators) and almost 19,000 articles.
 The project passed its 96,000th edit that same day.

 On November 27, 2005, the English Wikisource passed 20,000 text-units in its third month of existence, already holding more texts than did the entire project in April (before the move to language subdomains).

+On May 10, 2006, the first Wikisource Portal was created.

 On February 14, 2008, the English Wikisource passed 100,000 text-units with Chapter LXXIV of Six Months at the White House, a memoir by painter Francis Bicknell Carpenter.

 In November, 2011, 250,000 text-units milestone was passed.
-But counting was difficult because what constitutes a text-unit could not be clearly defined.

-On May 10, 2006, the first Wikisource Portal was created.

 Library contents

 Wikisource collects and stores in digital format previously published texts; including novels, non-fiction works, letters, speeches, constitutional and historical documents, laws and a range of other documents.
 All texts collected are either free of copyright or released under the Creative Commons Attribution/Share-Alike License.
-Texts in all languages are welcome, as are translations.
+Texts in all languages are welcomed, as are translations.
 In addition to texts, Wikisource hosts material such as comics, films, recordings and spoken-word works.
 All texts held by Wikisource must have been previously published; the project does not host "vanity press" books or documents produced by its contributors.

 A scanned source is preferred on many Wikisources and required on some.
 Most Wikisources will, however, accept works transcribed from offline sources or acquired from other digital libraries.
 The requirement for prior publication can also be waived in a small number of cases if the work is a source document of notable historical importance.
 The legal requirement for works to be licensed or free of copyright remains constant.